 DHHS is accepting either electronically submitted responses or hard copy, paper responses for this funding opportunity.
+There is a limit of one application per agency.
 Applicants must submit a complete Application, including all the parts required herein, in one of two ways: